 Colloquially speaking, a Bitcoin refers to a unit of the Bitcoin digital currency, also known as a cryptocurrency.
 Some also incorrectly use the term Bitcoin synonymously when referring to blockchain technology in general.

-Unlike traditional fiat currency, there is no local government or central bank controlling Bitcoin.
-To control inflation, the supply of Bitcoin that is gradually minted is capped, meaning that only 21 million coins will ever exist.
+Unlike traditional fiat currency, no local government or central bank controls Bitcoin.
+To manage inflation, the gradually minted supply of Bitcoin is capped, meaning that only 21 million coins will ever exist.

-The mainstream audience has yet to adopt nor understand the full capabilities of Bitcoin.
+The mainstream audience has yet to adopt or understand the full capabilities of Bitcoin.

-Bitcoin is so much more than just a digital currency to be used for global payments.
+Bitcoin is so much more than a digital currency for global payments.
 It is also an immutable, global public data ledger that enterprises can use to power blockchain applications that transform their businesses in new and exciting ways.

 Why is Bitcoin a Viable Medium of Exchange?